cindygraffin-pro/cloud-practitionner/readme.md

 **Service Control Policies (SCP):**
 - Whitelist or blacklist IAM actions
-- appplied at the OU or account level but not to the master account
+- appplied at the Organizational Unit or account level but not to the master account
 - SCP is applied to all the Users and Roles of the Acccount, including Root, but does not affect service-linked roles
 - SCP must have an explicit Allow (does not allow everything by default)
-- used for example to restrict access to certain services (can't use EMR), enforce PCI complianceby explicitely disabling services
+- used for example to restrict access to certain services (can't use EMR), enforce PCI compliance by explicitely disabling services
 - inherit of allow/deny

 **Org Consolidated Biling:**